kamronbek29/deezer_music_downloader/README.md

 This is an official api for deezer.com in python.
 With this api you are able to get most popular songs, get specific track information and download it.

+## Important

+The relevant cookie is the arl token cookie.
+The arl token you can get only by buying subscription or subscribe to Deezer Free plan (it is not available in most of the countries)

 ## Requirements

 python 3.7+